-SEVERANCE AGREEMENT REVIEW
+SEVERANCE AGREEMENT LAWYER

 If your employment is being terminated for any reason, your employer may have offered you a severance package.
 Such packages vary in length and substance but the core of the package is the severance agreement.
 You will have to sign the agreement to receive the compensation and other benefits being offered to you.
-It will no doubt include a release of claims (meaning you cannot file a lawsuit against the employer for any reason down the line) and may include other obligations or restrictions such as confidentiality, non-disparagement, non-competition and non-solicitation provisions.
+It will no doubt include a release of claims (meaning you cannot file a lawsuit against the employer for any reason down the line) and may include other obligations or restrictions such as confidentiality, non-disparagement, non-competition, and non-solicitation provisions.

 Severance agreements are legal contracts which means that you will be legally obligated to abide by whatever terms are contained within, so it is important that you understand what you are signing.
-To protect your rights and interests, you should review it carefully with an experienced employment lawyer.
+To protect your rights and interests, you should review it carefully with an experienced severance agreement lawyer.
 You need to make certain not only that you understand what you are signing, but also that you understand what you are getting for what you are giving up.
 For example, if you have a potential legal claim, you need to address it with your employer before you sign the agreement.
 It may be possible to negotiate more favorable terms than what your employer is initially offering.

 Need Your Severance Agreement Reviewed?
+Contact a Severance Lawyer